 (5) Resource Adequacy Capacity provided through contracts for Energy from non-specified resources delivered within the CAISO Balancing Authority Area will not be used to determine Availability Standards, will not be subject to Non-Availability Charges or Availability Incentive Payments, and will not be subject to the additional Outage reporting requirements of this Section 40.9; and

 (6) Resource Adequacy Resources of a Modified Reserve Sharing LSE or a Load following MSS will be used to determine the Availability Standards and will be subject to any Outage reporting requirements necessary for this purpose.
 Non-Local Capacity Area Resource Adequacy Resources of a Modified Reserve Sharing LSE or a Load following MSS will not be subject to Non-Availability Charges or Availability Incentive Payments, but those entities shall remain responsible for any other applicable deficiency payments under this CAISO Tariff or the applicable MSS Agreement.

+(7) Scheduling Coordinators for Qualifying Facilities that are Resource Adequacy Resources shall be exempt from the Outage reporting requirements of Section 40.9 if the resource (i) is not subject to the Outage reporting requirements of Section 9.3.10, and (ii) provides Resource Adequacy Capacity under an existing agreement for Regulatory Must-Take Generation that is exempt from the application of Non-Availability Charges and Availability Incentive Payments pursuant to Section 40.9.2(2) or 40.9.2(3).
+This exemption from the Outage reporting requirements of Section 40.9 shall end for each resource when its contract terminates or it is no longer eligible for exemption under Section 40.9.2(2) or 40.9.2(3), whichever is earlier.

+(8) Scheduling Coordinators for Qualifying Facilities that are Resource Adequacy Resources shall be exempt from the Outage reporting requirements of Section 40.9, and will not be subject to Non-Availability Charges or Availability Incentive Payments, if the resource (i) is not subject to the Outage reporting requirements of Section 9.3.10, and (ii) provides Resource Adequacy Capacity pursuant to an existing agreement for Regulatory Must-Take Generation that was executed prior to the August 22, 2010 deadline for exemption under Section 40.9.2(2), and remains in effect pursuant to California Public Utilities Commission Decision 07-09-040 that extended the term of expiring contracts until _____________, This exemption from the Outage reporting requirements of Section 40.9 shall end for each resource when its contract terminates,

 Exclusions from the Availability Standards and Outage reporting requirements established in this Section 40.9 are for this Section 40.9 alone and do not affect any other obligation arising under the CAISO Tariff.